 For bottle feeding, you’ll need a few key items to get started.
 Obviously, you’ll need bottles and nipples.
 Look for bottles that are easy to hold and come in different sizes to accommodate your baby’s growing appetite.

 With Emily, I used glass baby bottles, and I swear by them!
-Read more on why they are better than plastic ones here.
+Check out my comprehensive review of the 9 Best Glass Baby Bottles of 2025 here.

 If you’re using formula, be sure to have a supply on hand.
 And to keep your bottles squeaky clean, invest in a good bottle brush.